 Think about it: The process is 99 percent of the journey.
 The result is only 1 percent.
 So you’re going to be miserable pretty much the whole time.
 What are you really achieving if you’re not happy while you’re achieving it?

 You need to fall in love with the process.
 That means doing what makes you happy, and never doing it half-assed.

 Why did I build the Spartan empire?
 Because I love challenges, races, and people.
 If I were only focused on reaching a certain company valuation, I’d be miserable right now.
 The process is exhilarating.

 No surprise here, but high self-esteem leads to enhanced initiative and an increase in overall happiness.
 When we feel good about our skills, talents, personality, and passions, we feel more motivated and content.

 But if you’re constantly comparing yourself to others or striving to attain goals that don’t align with your values, your self-esteem is going to take a hit.
 In today’s world, it’s easy to look at social media and start to feel like you’re not good enough or you’re not doing enough.
+This often causes self-doubt and even erectile dysfunction (about medicines).
 In fact, studies show that high social media use is linked to negative self-esteem.

 So put your phone down.
 Stay in your lane.
 Focus on yourself.
 If you stop comparing your success to the perceived successes of others, you’ll start winning big.

 If you’re constantly chasing material gains, spending all hours at the gym, or sleeping at the office, your relationships are going to suffer.
 Determination and passion are great, but overworking yourself only leads to burnout and stress.